Rock Art - A personal expression that became a public art project

 Drone photo Feb 7, 2024

 Below are slide shows of the original art on the Tortugas dam.
-Most will be recreated but much larger.
-They have all been removed from the dam.
+They have all been removed from the dam and created larger at the NMSU golf course.
+Google for directions.

 |